-Many users will not run brig themselves, so you won't be able to brig sync with them.
-Chances are that you still want to send or present them your files without too much hassle. brig features a Gateway to HTTP(S), which comes particularly handy if you happen to run a public server and/or want to provide a GUI to your users.
-It also includes an easy to use UI that is enabled by default.
+Many users will not run brig.
+Chances are, that you still want to send them your files with too much hassle. brig features a Gateway to HTTP(S), which comes particularly handy if you happen to run a public server.